Search for cause begins in wreck that killed 2 firefighters

 - NRA host taunts Parkland teens: 'No one would know your names' if classmates were still alive

-Herrald said in an email Sunday the names of the surviving firefighters and their conditions along with the names of those killed have not been released.
+The injured firefighters were transported to Charleston Area Medical Center’s General Hospital for treatment.
+Herrald said in an email Sunday the names of the surviving firefighters and their conditions, along with the names of those killed, have not been released.

+Kanawha County Commission president Kent Carper said in a statement it’s believed to be the worst accident involving a volunteer fire service in the county.

+According to the U.S. Fire Administration, an entity of the Federal Emergency Management Agency, more than 95 percent of West Virginia fire departments are all or mostly volunteer.